 You may not be eligible for legal aid and, if you are, it may be difficult to find a firm that accepts publicly funded clients.
 However, it is essential that your immigration solicitor inform you if you do fall into the narrow category of individuals eligible for legal aid for immigration representation.

 A clear explanation of the likely costs of your case at the outset

 This will help you understand how much you will need to pay an immigration solicitor in order to fund the work.

 As flexible an approach to fees as is possible

 Some immigration cases may be suitable for a fixed fee approach.
 Your immigration solicitor should explain if this is possible for your case and, if not, why not.
 For those more complex cases that may not be suitable for a fixed fee approach, some solicitors may offer payment plans.

 If you are unsure which firm to turn to, you may wish to contact one of the specialist immigration charities for initial assistance.
 Bail for Immigration Detainees and Migrant Help are both useful sources of support.
 Citizens Advice may also be able to help, as well as signpost you to agencies that can offer further assistance.

 How can we help?

-At Clifford Johnston & Co, we have many years of experience of assisting individuals with a wide variety of immigration matters, including:
+We have many years of experience of assisting individuals with a wide variety of immigration matters, including: